AdobeDocs/experience-manager-65.en/help/sites-developing/csrf-protection.md

 ---
 title: The CSRF Protection Framework
-seo-title: The CSRF Protection Framework
 description: The framework makes use of tokens to guarantee that the client request is legitimate
-seo-description: The framework makes use of tokens to guarantee that the client request is legitimate
-uuid: 7cb222ba-fc7a-46ee-8b49-a5f39a53580b
 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: introduction
 content-type: reference
-discoiquuid: f453427d-c813-48b7-b2f9-adadea39c67d
 exl-id: e6b0f8f7-54b0-4dd6-86ad-5516954c6d90
 ---
 # The CSRF Protection Framework{#the-csrf-protection-framework}